Matty Mullins

-Matty Mullins (born July 3, 1988) is an American singer and songwriter.
-He is the lead vocalist of the metalcore band Memphis May Fire.
+Matty Mullins (born July 3, 1988) is an American singer who is the lead vocalist of the metalcore band Memphis May Fire and touring lead vocalist of alternative band Anberlin.

 Life and career

-Matty Mullins was born on July 3, 1988, in Spokane, Washington.
+Matty Mullins was born and raised in Spokane, Washington.
 His father was a pastor.
 He grew up in a Conservative Christian family and was only allowed to attend the concerts of Christian rock bands.
 Mullins graduated from Shadle Park High School.
-At the age of 18, he married Brittany Mullins.
+When he was 18, he married Brittany Mullins.
 He is living in Nashville, TN.

 Before joining Memphis May Fire through an open audition in 2008 Mullins played in several local music groups in Spokane.
-He worked on the Between the Lies EP and the albums Sleepwalking, The Hollow, Challenger, Unconditional, This Light I Hold, and Broken.
+He worked on the Between the Lies EP and the albums Sleepwalking, The Hollow, Challenger, Unconditional, This Light I Hold, Broken, Remade in Misery and Shapeshifter.

 He is featured as guest vocalist for several acts like Woe, Is Me, Hands Like Houses, Sleeping with Sirens, For Today, Spoken, Nowhere To Be Found and Yellowcard.
 In 2013 it was announced that Mullins started a solo project.
 His solo album was scheduled for release on September 23, 2014, via Rise Records.
 It debuted at 66 on the Billboard 200 charts in the US the week of October 11, 2014.

-During one of Memphis May Fire's shows on the 2013 Vans Warped Tour, Mullins commented on the way some of the girls in the crowd were dressed, calling them "slutty", drawing criticism from The Amity Affliction vocalist Joel Birch.
-Mullins later apologized and stated that his intentions were good—attempting to remind the young women to respect themselves—but his words were poorly chosen.
+On October 10, 2023, lead singer Stephen Christian of Anberlin announced he would be stepping down from touring.
+Mullins was chosen as Anberlin's new live lead vocalist, and on June 14, 2024, the band announced their album Vega, which features two songs with Mullins on lead vocals, "Walk Alone" and "Seven".
+"Walk Alone" was released on June 21, 2024 with an accompanying music video, with Mullins appearing to take over fully the mantle of the band's lead vocalist.